SubhranshuSharma/tensorflow-mouse-controller/README.md

 };

 Troubleshooting:
-1. If you are having trouble using mouse.exe file, its just bootable version of mouse.py file to use mouse.py file download python and all imported liberaries and comment out all the lines(from port select section) other than line consisting of your board's port number. mouse.py file will also print all the serial port devices if there are more than one than remove other devices
+1. If you are having trouble using mouse.exe file, its just bootable version of mouse.py file to use mouse.py file download python and download all imported liberaries and run the script. mouse.py file will also print all the serial port devices if there are more than one than remove other devices